Fizz-skies/Fizz-skies.github.io/index.md

 # Daniel Sanchez Hernandez's Portfolio

-I am a Mechanical Engineering major at CSUF and I plan on graduating in 2028.
+Hi my name is Daniel I am a Mechanical Engineering major at CSUF and I plan on graduating in 2028.

+Here is the link to my Github page https://github.com/Fizz-skies.

 ## Favorite CPSC 120L Labs